isomerpages/pa-corp/_our-programmes/National Day/National Day.md

 cherished memories and reaffirming our commitment to building a cohesive and inclusive Singapore.</p>
 <p></p>
-<p>Check out the National Day Heartland Celebrations or look out for celebrations
+<p>Check out the <a href="https://www.pa.gov.sg/our-programmes/national-day/ndp-heartlands/" rel="noopener noreferrer nofollow" target="_blank">National Day Heartland Celebrations</a> or
-in your community!</p>
+look out for celebrations in your community!</p>